What to do if you are underweight

 How can I gain weight safely?

 The aim is to gain weight gradually by eating healthy foods.
 Even if you are underweight, try to avoid foods with a lot of added sugar, fat and salt, like cakes, takeaway foods and sugary drinks.
+The Australian dietary guidelines can help you learn about the amount and kinds of foods that you need to eat for health and wellbeing.
+By following the dietary patterns recommended in the guidelines, you will get enough of the nutrients essential for good health, and also help reduce your risk of long-term health problems.

 You can put on weight by eating small meals frequently throughout the day.
-Try to snack on healthy, high energy foods like cheese, nuts, milk-based smoothies and dried fruit.
+Try to snack on healthy, high-energy foods like cheese, nuts, milk-based smoothies and dried fruit.

-Further tips for gaining weight safely include:
+More tips for gaining weight safely include:

-- using full cream milk
+- using full cream milk in coffee, tea or with meals

-- using healthy fats like olive oil or avocado
+- using healthy fats like olive oil or avocado in your meals

 - sprinkling some grated cheese on cooked food